rogo009/tip-calc/readME.md

-## this project calculates how much each person owes
+## this project calculates how much each person owes after tip
+## simple calculator